PolymagicYang/rust-dev-env/README.md

 # rust-dev-env
-Personal usage of rust environment based on vagrant.
+Personal usage for rust environment based on vagrant.